canonical/brand-store-documentation/WORKFLOW.rst

 For new customers
 =================

-Setting up the Brand Store documentation for a new customer involves the Store team creating and configuring a new project on ReadTheDocs and Field Engineering filling in a template containing customer-specific values.
+Setting up the Dedicated Snap Store documentation for a new customer involves the Store team creating and configuring a new project on ReadTheDocs and Field Engineering filling in a template containing customer-specific values.

 Store Team
 ----------